 To many, it seems like there’s no way you can get started flipping houses without at least a little money of your own.

-True, whether it’s buy and hold real estate investing, flipping houses or any other kind of real estate investing, it is a lot easier to do it with money than without…no doubt.
+True, whether it’s buy and hold real estate investing, flipping houses, or any other kind of real estate investing, it is a lot easier to do it with money than without.
+There’s no doubt about that.

 How to Flip Houses With No Money Down: The True Story

 If you’re not familiar with how it works, flipping houses with no money involves using other people’s money (called “OPM”) to fully finance your deals.
 The investor lends you money to purchase and fund the rehab of the property, and you pay them interest on the money they lend.

 There are lots of places to look when you want to invest with no money down, but here’s a starter list to get you going:

 One of the simplest ways to get started investing with no money is to get a partner who has money to invest.
 This partner could be a close friend, a business associate, a co-worker, a relative, a business owner, or even another real estate investor.